OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:1

-> “Call now, is there anyone who will answer you?
+> “Call now, is there anyone who will respond to you?
 > And to which of the holy ones will you turn?

 ## Job 5:2